 meta-node returns a failure if a number could not be parsed from the

 string value.
-When the failure value is evaluated, by the +
+When the failure value is evaluated, by the + function

 in the computation of the total, the evaluation of the expression is

-node is set to the failure value.
+aborted and the total node is set to the failure value.

 We can check whether a node evaluates to a failure value using the

-meta-node.
+fails? meta-node.
 Thus we can, for example, determine whether an

-invalid numeric value was entered in the food input
+invalid numeric value was entered in the food input element, with

-the expression fails?(food)
+the expression fails?(food).

-macro, we can construct a simple expression which
+With the case macro, we can construct a simple expression which

 evaluates to the error message, if a non-numeric value was entered,